danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 #### Fault tolerance

-Because we could be potentially moving large amount of data between two different remote locations, numerous type of error could happen.
-We need to be fault tolerant and be able to resume the export process.
+Because we could potentially be moving large amounts of data between two different remote locations, numerous types of error could happen.
+We need to be fault tolerant and able to resume the export process.

 For the initial implementation, we will be using Azure Blob storage, specifically using the [block blob](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs).